Hoverbear/rust-education-paper/paper.md

 ## Results and `try!()`

-`Result<T, E>` enum exists as either `Ok(T)` or `Err(E)` conveys the result of something which may fail with an error.
-Overall this type feels like an `Option<T>` as above, and is interacted with in largely the same way except that the `Err(E)` value contains an error type which details information about the error.
+The `Result<T, E>` enum exists as either `Ok(T)` or `Err(E)` conveys the result of something which may fail with an error.
+Overall this type feels like an `Option<T>` as above, and is interacted with in largely the same way except that the `Err(E)` variant contains an error type which details information about the error.
 Using Rust's `match` expression the user can act on various error conditions or success.

 ```rust
 use std::io;